 In issuing this warning, the FDA has sparked a good national debate on the merits of epidural steroid injections.
 But let’s also look at a key safety issue that, unfortunately, the FDA has failed to adequately address – nurse anesthetists (and other medical providers) performing these injections without advanced medical training.
 Perhaps the administration could also give us its opinion on proper selection criteria and appropriate provider training to safely perform these injections too.

-Benefits far outweigh risks for many patients with chronic pain
+The benefits far outweigh the risks for many patients with chronic pain

 No doctor (or patient) ever wants a serious complication to occur.
 These injections, when properly performed under fluoroscopic guidance by highly trained physicians, help hundreds of thousands of patients every year lead productive lives and avoid potentially unnecessary spine surgery.